larryknaebelobsidian/kingdom/Proposition 198. This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God..md

 >Unless it can be shown that such a consecutive plan, in itself opposed to the wishes, etc., of the nation, would be suggested by reason, or is a natural result flowing from the powers of man, it is *the most reasonable* to accept of the only explanation which thus far alone covers the ground, viz., that of inspiration.
 >p.
 468 Vol. 3 Prop.
 198 Obs.
 1

+### One continuous plan - Is it worthy of God?
+Is it adapted to produce what it intends?

 >It is a fact, however, worthy of especial notice that not one of our opponents from the early Church down to the present day has ventured to consider the Bible *as a whole*, as containing *one continuous plan*, and has noticed the Rise, Progress, and Result *purposed* by it.
 In this consists *the strength* of the Bible; in this is found *the great, and overwhelming proof* of its inspiration.
 >p.
 469 Vol. 3 Prop.
 198 Obs.
 2